Yasmin-A95/roro_slides/2023/03/202303-rorosyd.md

 # [fit] **_Benjamin G_**

 ^
-Benjamin will be covering the exorcism challenge
+Benjamin will be covering the exercism challenge

 ---